 Roger Highfield: 80 per cent executive at the Science Museum Group / 20 per cent author, journalist and broadcaster.
 Views expressed here are 100 per cent his own.

 Roger Highfield was born in Wales, raised in north London and became the first person to bounce a neutron off a soap bubble.
 He was the Science Editor of The Daily Telegraph for two decades and the Editor of New Scientist between 2008 and 2011.
-Today, he is the Director of External Affairs at the Science Museum Group, a visiting professor of public engagement at the Dunn School, University of Oxford, and a member of the Medical Research Council.
-Roger has written seven books and had thousands of articles published in newspapers and magazines.
+Today, he is the Science Director of the Science Museum Group, a visiting professor of public engagement at the Dunn School, University of Oxford, and Department of Chemistry, UCL, and a member of the UKRI-Medical Research Council.
+Roger has written eight books and had thousands of articles published in newspapers and magazines.
 Here's more of his CV

 (Photo credit: George Blumberg)